 ABOUT ANN E. WALLACE

-Wallace's has published poems and prose pieces have recently appeared in a variety of literary journals, including Wordgathering, Snapdragon, The Literary Nest, Juniper, Literary Mama, and Rogue Agent.
+Wallace's has published poems and prose pieces in a variety of literary journals, including Coffin Bell Journal, Halfway Down the Stairs, Crack the Spine, Wordgathering, Snapdragon, The Literary Nest, Literary Mama, and Rogue Agent.
 Her work has also been included in recent collections on sexual assault and women's writing.

 In her academic scholarship, Wallace specializes in illness narratives, the rhetoric of health and medicine, traumatic memory and community formation, as well as composition theory -- including the overlaps between teaching college writing and inviting students to bear witness to the world around them.
 She has essays forthcoming in On_Culture (summer 2021) on COVID narratives and in the edited collection, Emergent Teaching and Teaching through Emergencies, on teaching through COVID.
 Her work has also appeared in Women’s Health Advocacy: Rhetorical Ingenuity for the 21st Century (Routledge, 2019); Transformations: The Journal of Inclusive Scholarship and Pedagogy; Come Weep with Me: Loss and Mourning in the Writings of Caribbean Women Writers (Cambridge, 2007; The Fiction Of Toni Morrison: Reading and Writing on Race, Culture, and Identity (NCTE, 2007).

 Wallace grew up in a large family in a waterfront town in Massachusetts, and then migrated to New Jersey to study art in college and never left.
 She completed a Masters in Women's Studies at Rutgers University and her doctorate in English at the Graduate Center of The City University of New York.
 She currently lives in Jersey City, NJ where she is raising her teenage daughters and is an English professor at New Jersey City University.